 In loose Omaha Hi-Lo, the expert player does not have a huge edge over the intermediate player, but both have a considerable edge over the weak player.
 Loose Omaha Hi-Lo is a hand-value-driven game, which means that there is not much bluffing or semi-bluffing involved.

 Keep in mind that the strategies outlined in this text are for beating a loose Omaha Hi-Lo game.
 Some of them may not work in a tight/aggressive high-limit Omaha Hi-Lo game.
 The article assumes basic knowledge of the rules and structure of the game.

 If you are unsure about what it means to scoop the pot, get quartered or counterfeited or know how to calculate pot odds, we recommend that you refer to the book suggestions at the end of this article.

 Note: all information contained in this article consists of general advice on how to play.
 Remember that in poker there are always exceptions to the rules.

-Key skills to winning in a Limit Omaha Hi-Lo game
+Key Strategy Tips For Winning in a Limit Omaha Hi-Lo Game